pydongery/blog/_posts/2024-08-20-PythonsPreprocessor.md

 Finally to fix indentation every token of type `NL` must be followed by a token of type `INDENT` with an appropriate amount of whitespace for the current indentation level as content.

-Since Python uses curly braces for dictionaries, this can be slightly improved upon by only adjusting the indentation level only if the `{` token is followed by a newline and respectively the `}` token preceeded by a newline.
+Since Python uses curly braces for dictionaries, this can be slightly improved upon by only adjusting the indentation level only if the `{` token is followed by a newline and respectively the `}` token preceded by a newline.
 Limiting dictionaries with the curly brace syntax to a single line might seem rather limiting, but remember that
 ```py
 dictionary = { \
     'a': 420,  \